Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

 \subsubsection{Magnetic TI films}

-We first consider the QAH effect in magnetic TIs.
-The discussion below applies to thin films of both magnetically doped TIs and the intrinsic magnetic TI MnBi$_2$Te$_4$.
-The TIs are exotic TR-invariant quantum materials that are insulating in their interiors but possess topologically protected conducting channels at their boundaries (the edge/surface of a 2D/3D system) \cite{qi2011topological,hasan2010colloquium}.
-The 2D TI phase was first discovered in HgTe quantum wells \cite{kane2005quantum,bernevig2006quantum,konig2007quantum}, while the 3D TI phase was discovered first in a bismuth antimony alloy \cite{fu2007topological,fu2007topologicala,roy2009topological,moore2007topological,hsieh2008topological} and later in the tetradymite-type semiconductors (Bi/Sb)$_2$(Se/Te)$_3$ \cite{xia2009observation,zhang2009topological,chen2009experimental}.
-Metallic surface/edge states in the 3D/2D case are a product of topologically non-trivial electronic bands that are produced by strong SOC in the bulk and protected by TR symmetry.
-Because the spin-degeneracy of the surface states is fully lifted, the electron spin is locked to momentum.
-The Kramers' degeneracy of time-reversed states then leads to a spin texture in momentum space \cite{hsieh2009tunable}.
-In the prototype (Bi/Sb)$_2$(Se/Te)$_3$ TI family, the form of these TSSs is particularly simple and described by the effective Hamiltonian \eq{ H_{sur}=\hbar v_f (k_x\sigma_y-k_y\sigma_x), } where the Pauli matrices $\sigma_i$ act on electron spin.
-This effective Hamiltonian $H_{sur}$ coincides with Eq. (\ref{eq:Dirac_1}) with $m \to 0$, after performing the spin rotation $\sigma_y\rightarrow \sigma_x$ and $\sigma_x\rightarrow -\sigma_y$.
-Note that $H_{sur}$ has the same form as the SOC terms in the Rashba Hamiltonian \cite{bychkov1984properties} that describes 2D electron gases in semiconductor quantum wells and the surface states of certain heavy metals \cite{koroteev2004strong,krupin2005rashba}.
+The discussion in this subsection applies to both thin films of both magnetically doped TIs and the intrinsic magnetic TI MnBi$_2$Te$_4$. \addCXL{We direct readers who are not familiar with the concept of TIs to Refs.~\onlinecite{qi2011topological,hasan2010colloquium}.} In the prototype (Bi/Sb)$_2$(Se/Te)$_3$ TI family, the form \addCXL{for one topological surface state (TSS)} is particularly simple and described by the effective Hamiltonian \eq{ H_{\rm{sur}}=\hbar v_{\rm{D}} (k_x\sigma_y-k_y\sigma_x), } where the Pauli matrices $\sigma_i$ act on electron spin, \addCXL{or more strictly speaking a pseudospin formed by the ${\bf k}=0$ Kramers doublet. } This effective Hamiltonian $H_{\rm{sur}}$ coincides with Eq. (\ref{eq:Dirac_1}) with $m \to 0$, after performing the spin rotation $\sigma_y\rightarrow \sigma_x$ and $\sigma_x\rightarrow -\sigma_y$.
+Note that $H_{\rm{sur}}$ has the same form as the SOC terms in the Rashba Hamiltonian \cite{bychkov1984properties} that describes 2D electron gases in semiconductor quantum wells and the surface states of certain heavy metals \cite{koroteev2004strong,krupin2005rashba}.
 This similarity reflects the common SOC origin of the spin-splitting.
 Different from ordinary Rashba bands, one branch of TSSs merges with the bulk conduction band at large momentum while the other branch merges with the valence band.
-As a consequence, when the Fermi energy is located in the bulk gap of a TI, there is only a single spin-momentum locked helical Fermi surface for one TSS.
+When the Fermi energy is located in the bulk gap of a TI, there is only a single spin-momentum locked helical Fermi surface for one TSS.
 Ordinary Rashba bands have $k^2$-terms in their Hamiltonians that dominate at large momenta so that there are always two Fermi surfaces with opposite helicities.